infinispan/cpp-client/README.md

   make (Posix) | Visual Studio Build (Windows) ctest [-V]

+Platforms with makefiles and Valgrind may have additional targets:

+  make test
+  make memtest
+  make memtestv

 ## Test with SWIG ##
 The Java swig module is experimental and tested on Linux only.